xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 vm-cd-insert cd-name=name_of_cd [vm-selector=vm_selector_value...]
 ```

 Insert a CD into the virtual CD drive.
 This command only works if there is exactly one empty CD device attached to the VM.
-When there are two or more empty CD devices, use the `xe vbd-insert` command and specify the UUIDs of the VBD and of the VDI to insert.
+When there are two or more empty CD devices, use the `xe vbd-insert` command and specify the UUIDs of the <abbr title="Virtual Block Device">VBD</abbr> and of the VDI to insert.

 The VM or VMs on which this operation is performed are selected using the standard selection mechanism.
 For more information, see [VM selectors](#vm-selectors).
 Optional arguments can be any number of the [VM parameters](#vm-parameters) listed at the beginning of this section.